For UK community organisations

 Should we register as a charity?

-Five-question check — are you charitable in law, must you register, and which structure fits?
+Guided check — are you charitable in law, which registration route applies, and which structure should you compare?

 Try it →